wesleybeckner/data_science_foundations/docs/S5_Unsupervised_Learning.md

 ##### CREATE A SKLEARN-PCA OBJECT, FIT AND TRANSFORM TO THE WINE DATA ##########
 ################################################################################

+# as you do this, be sure to remove 'density' from the input features

 ################################################################################
 ############################## UNCOMMENT THE BELOW #############################